-AGP has been called upon to produce a BIM model of part of the Cité des Sciences et de l’Industrie science museum, within the framework of the renovation and redevelopment of the site.
-This experience, an enriching one for the company, was an opportunity to intervene on a different type of building and, with our R&D hub, to develop new competencies such as "as built".
-Whether with regard to human (BIM architects) or technological resources (specific software), AGP positions itself very competitively within built industrial heritage.
+AGP has been called upon to produce a BIM model of a part of the Cité des Sciences et de l’Industrie museum, within the framework of its renovation and its redevelopment.
+This experience, an enriching one for the company, was an opportunity to intervene on a different type of building and, with our R&D hub, to develop new skills such as "as built".
+Whether in regard to human (BIM architects) or technological resources (specific software), AGP positions itself very competitively within built industrial heritage.

 Service industry and offices